New Departure (United States)

-The New Departure refers to the political platform adopted after 1865 by the US Democratic Party, and the subsequently deployed strategy, in order to distance itself from its pro-slavery and Copperhead history, in an effort to broaden its political base and to focus on issues on which it had more of an advantage, especially economic ones.
+The New Departure refers to the political platform adopted by the US Democratic Party after 1865, and the subsequently deployed strategy, in order to distance itself from its pro-slavery and Copperhead history.
+The approach was an effort to broaden the party's political base and to focus on issues on which it had more of an advantage, especially economic ones.

 History

 The Democratic Party was the principal party in power in the Southern United States in the years leading up to the American Civil War.
 The Southern wing of the party defended the institution of slavery and largely came to support secession and the resultant Confederate States in the aftermath of the 1860 election.
 This fact became a political liability for Northern Democrats in the years of sectional crisis.

 In the aftermath of the war, Republicans alleged that many Democrats had been defeatists during the war and had supported Copperhead efforts to end it with a negotiated peace and the diplomatic recognition of an independent South.
 Abraham Lincoln's Republican administration successfully prosecuted the war, giving it great political advantage in the Northern states.
 Radical Republicans took control of Congress in 1866, stripped ex-Confederates of their power in local affairs, and utilized the US Army to prevent southern states from preventing or fraudulently suppressing the ballots of Freedmen.
 Democrats opposed Radical Reconstruction, which they would eventually topple, replacing it with Jim Crow.